 - Walmart’s latest earnings report and plans to invest $14 billion in its business prompted a sell-off that has wiped $25 billion from the retailer’s stock.

-- The big-box retailer said it sees growth opportunities in businesses like advertising and health care
+- The big-box retailer said it sees growth opportunities in businesses like advertising and healthcare

 - It also is automating its business to allow it to fulfill online orders more efficiently